piyushahuja/piyushahuja.github.io/work.markdown

 [Congestion Based Financial Instruments for the Internet Economy]()

 :   Could market mechanisms be employed to tackle or relieve Internet congestion?
-In particular, we look at three market mechanisms: consumer- side congestion pricing, content-side paid prioritization, and bilateral risk sharing agree- ments.
+In particular, we look at three market mechanisms: consumer-side congestion pricing, content-side paid prioritization, and bilateral risk sharing agree- ments.
 While the former two have been heavily studied in economic literature, the risk sharing approach towards congestion is a novel addition of this thesis.
-We treat the un- certainty in broadband congestion levels as an economic risk that consumers and Inter- net businesses are forced to bear.
+We treat the uncertainty in broadband congestion levels as an economic risk that consumers and Internet businesses are forced to bear.
 The thesis investigates the possibility of introducing congestion-based financial instruments, similar to derivatives in a stock market, that efficiently allocate risk borne out of congestion.

 _[Congestion Based Financial Instruments for the Internet Economy][ppethesis]{:.pdf :}_